CGLemon/Sayuri/README.md

     $ ./sayuri -w <weights file> -t 1 -p 400 --use-optimistic-policy

 You will see the diagnostic verbose.
 If the verbose includes ```Network Version``` information, it means you success to execute the program with GPT mode.
+But the GTP mode is not designed for human.
+You need a GUI application.
+Please see Graphical Interface part.
 For more arguments, please give the ```--help``` option.

     $ ./sayuri --help

+The default engine is Chinese-like rule.
+The engine will keep to remove non-pass-alive stones even though the area is clear.
+To avoid the stupid pass move, please add ```--friendly-pass``` option under the Chinese-like rule or select Japnese-like rule by adding ```--scoring-rule territory``` option.

-Or you may execute pure python engine with checkpoint model.
-The checkpoint models are released after 4th main run in the [page](./docs/MODEL.md).
-Run it via the terminal/PowerShell.
+You may execute pure Python engine with checkpoint model except for CPP engine since 4th run.
+The released checkpoint models could be found from this [page](./docs/MODEL.md).
+Thought the Python engine is very weak, you could run the raw model quickly.
 More detail you may see [here](./train/README.md).

     $ python3 train/torch/pysayuri.py -c model.pt --use-swa